chazlarson/Media-Scripts/Plex-Meta-Manager/README.md

 Perhaps you want to reset all the posters in a library

-This script will set the poster for every series or movie to the default poster from TMDB.
+This script will set the poster for every series or movie to the default poster from TMDB/TVDB.
 It also saves that poster under `./posters/[movies|shows]/<rating_key>.ext` in case you want to use them with PMM's overlay resets.

 If you specify a comma-separated list of labels in the env file:
 ```